 Programmable Logic Controllers

-This 8 week course is designed around industrial maintenance personnel, to help them diagnose and repair faults in Programmable Logic Controllers (PLC) controlled production equipment.
+This 10-week course is designed around industrial maintenance personnel, to help them diagnose and repair faults in Programmable Logic Controllers (PLC) controlled production equipment.

 Important notice about this course

-NOTE: THIS COURSE MAY RUN AS AN ONLINE COURSE DURING AUTUMN 2021 SEMESTER.
+THIS COURSE WILL RUN AS AN MOSTLY ONLINE COURSE DURING AUTUMN SEMESTER BUT WITH ON-CAMPUS CLASSES RUNNING IN WEEK 4 AND WEEK 9

 This is a very ‘hands-on’ course where participants will use industry-standard PLC programming packages to develop and debug PLC programs written in Ladder Diagram and Function Block Diagram languages.
 The programming examples used will be based on typical applications